 Proposals for the establishment or discontinuation of a school, department, undergraduate or graduate program, or other academic organizational unit such as a center or institute may originate from the faculty or administration.
+The Provost will consult with the Academic Deans, the Vice President of the Rabb School, and the Committee on Academic Standards and Policy to establish an appropriate deliberative process.

-The Provost will consult with the Academic Deans, a.
-Proposals concerning undergraduate academic programs must be submitted to the Undergraduate Curriculum Committee for review (see section VI.D.3, below).
+a.
+Proposals concerning undergraduate academic programs must be submitted to the Undergraduate Curriculum Committee for review (see section VI.D.2.g. below).

 b.
-Proposals concerning graduate academic programs must be submitted to the Council of the Graduate School of Arts and Sciences for review (see section VI.C.2.b, below).
+Proposals concerning graduate programs must be submitted to the Graduate Council for review (see section VI.C.2.b. below).

 c.
-Proposals concerning professional programs must be submitted to the Council of the professional schools for review (see section VI.C.2.c, below).

-d.
-Proposals concerning summer, special, and continuing studies programs must be submitted to the Advisory Committee of the Rabb School for review (see section VI.D.2.e, below).
+Proposals concerning summer, special, and continuing studies programs must be submitted to the Provost's Office for review.